LHC Tabs Enviroment WC

 - Environmental guidelines.

 - Noise protection.

 As an airline, we have a special responsibility towards our environment.
 Environmental protection is therefore one of our top corporate goals.
-We aim to reduce our specific CO2 emissions by 25 percent by 2020.
+Continuously we aim to reduce our specific CO2 emissions.
 In doing so, we intend to contribute to a healthy climate so that future generations can live in an unpolluted environment.